 Influencer marketing is a growing strategy many organizations take advantage of, but for B2B companies, micro-influencer marketing is the way to go.

-Micro-Influencers are people with a following of less than 30,000 people and focus on a specific niche market or audience.
+Micro-Influencers are people with a following of fewer than 30,000 people and focus on a specific niche market or audience.
 Your typical influencer, or “mega-influencer,” is a public figure, such as a celebrity, who could have millions of followers.
 But there are distinct advantages for B2B companies to use micro-influencers in their marketing strategy instead, as long as they do it the right way.

 B2B companies have a more narrow target market than consumer brands.
 This is why it’s less important to a B2B company how many followers their influencer has and more important who their followers are.
 Your influencer needs to have a following in your company’s target audience.
 If an influencer has 20,000 followers all in your target market, that’s more valuable than an influencer with 20 million followers outside of your target market.